G0NMY/JT65-HF/win32/jt65-hf-installer/readme.txt

 jt65-hf-setup.pdf

      Documentation for JT65-HF.
+[Outdated]

 readme.txt

      What you are reading now.

 setup-JT65-HF1070.exe     Previous version.
-setup-JT65-HF1060.exe     Previous version.

-You only need the latest full setup file to install or update.
+You only need the latest setup file to install or update.
 The setup/documentation guide is included with the installer.
-Version 1080 and beyond also includes the repair utility.
+Version 1080 and beyond also include the repair utility.

 For questions see the JT65-HF support group at: https://groups.google.com/forum/?hl=en#!forum/jt65-hf

 Change Log

+Version 1.0.8.2

+Corrected issue with QRG value being (like) 28.076,30 or 28,076.30 Previous versions correctly handled 28,076.30 but not 28.076,30.

+Changed internal order of program startup such that configuration and audio device startup is verfied and set before starting decoder, RB and rig control threads.
+Attempting to avoid a double malfunction where both audio startup and rig control have issue.
+Won't fix that, but, at least, should isolate the two events making debug easier.

+Modified message generator to once again handle case of exchange like CQ W6cqz [No grid sent and callsign not slashed].

 Version 1.0.8.1